johnbamberg/johnbamberg.github.io/publications.md

 - Spreading primitive groups of diagonal type do not exist,
 Proceedings A of the Royal Society of Edinburgh,
 with Saul D. Freedman and Michael Giudici. [doi](https://doi.org/10.1017/prm.2024.53)
+- Tactical decompositions in finite polar spaces and non-spreading classical group actions,
+Designs, Codes, and Cryptography,
+with Michael Giudici, Jesse Lansdown, Gordon Royle.
+- New 2-closed groups that are not automorphism groups of digraphs,
+Algebraic Combinatorics,
+with Michael Giudici and Jacob Smith.

 ## Submitted

+- The synchronisation hierarchy via coherent configurations,
+with Jesse Lansdown.
 - Ramsey numbers and extremal structures in polar spaces,
 with Anurag Bishnoi and Ferdinand Ihringer.
 - Low rank groups of Lie type acting point and line-primitively on finite generalised quadrangles,
 with Vishnuram Arumugam and Michael Giudici.
-- Tactical decompositions in finite polar spaces and non-spreading classical group actions,
-with Michael Giudici, Jesse Lansdown, Gordon Royle.
-- New 2-closed groups that are not automorphism groups of digraphs,
-with Michael Giudici and Jacob Smith.
 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - On Bruen chains,